pnettto/pnetto.com-v2/src/logs/code-runner.md

 It's exciting to get my hands dirty in the world of Docker, cloud VMs and writing again.
 Using a tool like Gemini to tailor examples and explain terms and concepts has been incredibly useful, even if if goes a bit crazy (or wrong) sometimes.
 For all the heat AI gets, I think this is one of its best uses: learning something new.
 Can't wait to share next week's prototypes!

 As a next step, I'd like to setup another VM to deploy small prototypes made in python, node and deno.
 For example, APIs or small web apps which I could then showcase here inside an iframe, and not need to worry if some service I forgot the the password to still hosts or runs my code later.
 We shall see!

+---

+Edit: wait, actually I have spend a few more hours and created an environment using Docker and Caddy to host all kinds of applications in a new VM instance.
+Look, this is running inside a docker container which has some html and js that calls a python program, which in turn executes a go script.
+Of course, it all gets updated every time I commit to the repo that hosts the applications.
+This is stuff is just crazy!

+<iframe src="https://demos.pnetto.com/another/" style="width: 100%; aspect-ratio: 4 / 3;"></iframe>